 The Fund does not hedge currency positions.
-Investments other than in Euros can therefore cause fluctuations.
-The Net Asset Value of the EUR denominated Unit Classes may therefore be affected by exchange rate fluctuations, positive as well as negative.
+Investments other than in Euros can therefore cause fluctuations, positive as well as negative, in the Net Asset Value of the Fund.

 Risk that investments do not develop as expected

 The Fund aims for an average yearly mid-term minimum net return of 20% per annum, after deduction of all costs.
 There is however no guarantee that this return will be achieved.
 Moreover, no guarantee can be given that the analyses of the Fund Manager concerning the expected development of the portfolio of companies are correct.